-Mrs Ryan.
-Mrs Ryan has been the INCo at Mead Vale since September 2014.
+Mrs Ryan has been the SENDCo at Mead Vale since September 2014.

 At Mead Vale Primary School, we believe that all children have the right to a full and rounded education which will enable them to achieve their full potential.

 Special Educational Needs (SEN) is a legal term.
 It describes the needs of a child who has a difficulty or disability which makes learning harder for them than for other children their age.

 SEN covers a broad spectrum of difficulty or disability.
 Children may have wide-ranging or specific problems.
 E.g. a child might have difficulty with one area of learning, such as letters or numbers.
 Or they might have problems relating to other children, or to adults.